solana-mobile/mobile-wallet-adapter/README.md

 - An Android library for [wallets](android/walletlib) to provide Mobile Wallet Adapter transaction signing services to dapps
 - An Android library for [dapps](android/clientlib) to consume Mobile Wallet Adapter transaction signing services
 - A [fake wallet](android/fakewallet) and a [fake dapp](android/fakedapp) demonstrating how to integrate walletlib and clientlib
+- A JavaScript [reference implementation](js/packages/mobile-wallet-adapter-protocol) of the Mobile Wallet Adapter protocol
+- A JavaScript [mobile wallet adapter plugin](js/packages/wallet-adapter-mobile) for use with the [Solana wallet adapter](https://github.com/solana-labs/wallet-adapter)
+- An [example web app](js/packages/example-web-app) that demonstrates how to use the mobile wallet adapter plugin to sign messages and send transactions

 ## How to build